Dual Enrollment Academy

 - Dual Enrollment Academy Application

 - February 15 (Thursday) - Information Night at WCTC, Richard T Anderson Center, 5:30 pm - 7:30 pm, Rooms 053/055

 - February 28 (Wednesday) - Information Night at WCTC, Richard T Anderson Center, 5:30 pm - 7:30 pm, Rooms 053/055

 - March 9 – Dual Enrollment Application deadline for applicants

 - May – Decision Notification Letter from WCTC sent to High School & Students

 Students submitting an application after the deadline will be considered only if spots remain available.
 Selected students will receive a letter of acceptance in the spring, explaining steps they must take to confirm their spot in the program.

-Participants who have not taken the ACT Assessment can schedule to take WCTC’s COMPASS assessment.
+Participants who have not taken the ACT Assessment can schedule to take WCTC’s Accuplacer assessment.
 Please register to take your Accuplacer assessment.
 Students applying for IT Systems Specialist must take the Computer Skills Assessment.
 Available testing dates.

 Enrollment Timetable (admitted students only)